astropy/photutils/docs/photutils/aperture.rst

     >>> apertures = CircularAperture(positions, r=3)
     >>> annulus_apertures = CircularAnnulus(positions, r_in=6., r_out=8.)

-  We can then compute the sum of the pixels inside each aperture, and combine the tables:
+  then we compute the sum of the pixels inside each aperture, and combine the tables:

     >>> rawflux_table = aperture_photometry(data, apertures)[0]